leangjia/blender_docs/manual/files/import_export/collada.rst

 .. figure:: /images/files_import-export_collada_export.png
    :align: right

 .. rubric:: Operator Presets

-There are two operator presets (see top of Operator panel) for Second Life (SL) users:
+There are two operator presets (see top of the Sidebar) for Second Life (SL) users:

 - *Second Life Static* -- is good for exporting static meshes.
 - *Second Life Rigged* -- is good for exporting the SL default character.